ippontech/blog-usa/posts/ngrx-facade-pattern.md

 ```

-This implementation is very `store` dependent and makes the component more complex.
+This implementation is very `store`-dependent and makes the component more complex.
 By adding a facade for the component to interact with, we can simplify the access to our store and decouple the knowledge of NgRx in our component.
-By performing that separation of duties, if we choose to remove NgRx in the future we do not have to refactor our component.
+By performing that separation of duties, we do not have to refactor our component should we choose to remove NgRx in the future.

 Now let's create an `AccountService` that will act as our facade for NgRx.
 ``` Typescript